hussamkhatib/The-Juicy-bits/README.md

 ## Enabling live preview

-You can append `?preview` to the landing pages, product pages,categories pages and the products overview to enable preview mode when you are logged into your Sanity project.
+You can append `?preview` to the landing pages, product pages and the products overview to enable preview mode when you are logged into your Sanity project.
 For example:

 `https://<your-project>.vercel.app/products/roji?preview`